How much value do we put into things as opposed to experiences or the raw value of just being alive?

 I wanted to break things.I cursed aloud.I held back hot tears that welled up in my eyes.After years of not allowing myself to be affected enough by something to cry over it — be it relationships that didn’t work out, or depression, or even the most frustrating experiences from traveling, I was really THAT sad about a computer?It seemed so.
 As I walked, it bothered me that I was this emotional about a thing.
 That I was that pissed off about it.
 Was it all that important to me?

 Clearly, a laptop had become one of the most important things in my life.

 Along the way, I spotted two legs hanging out of a large trashcan wiggling about as someone outside held them up from the outside, with the person’s torso hidden inside the bin looking for food or valuables.
 In a city like Los Angeles, sights like this on the street are frequent and often ignored.

 And I thought I had nothing?

 Then it hit me.
-I had let a thing gain control over me.
+I had let this thing gain control over me.